JatinBB/Roll-Dice/README.md

 - **State Management**: The app uses the `setState` method to trigger UI updates whenever the dice is rolled.
 - **Audio Handling**: The `AudioPlayer` instance manages the playback of the dice roll sound.

+## Prerequisites

+**Flutter SDK:** Ensure you have the Flutter SDK installed on your machine.
+You can download it from the official Flutter website.

+**Dart SDK:** Dart is bundled with the Flutter SDK, but if you're using Dart separately, ensure you have the Dart SDK installed.
+You can download it from the official Dart website.

+**Development Environment:** Make sure your development environment is set up according to the Flutter installation guide for your operating system.

 ## Installation

 To run this project locally, follow these steps: